 The Dialog Token field of the LMR frame shall be copied from the Sounding Dialog Token Number (#3745) subfield in the Ranging NDP Announcement frame that preceded the NDP which is used for the reported measurement.

+If negotiated, the RSTA shall set the R2I Tx Power field in the R2I LMR to report the tx power of the preceding R2I NDP; otherwise the R2I Tx Power field shall be set to a reserved value.
+The RSTA shall set the I2R NDP Target RSSI field to its preferred receive signal power or a reserved value.

 11.21.6.4.6 Transmission of a ranging NDP